 Then at about 5 hours..

-Let the pork butts cook until they reach at least 200 degrees with about 205 being about perfect.
+Let the pork butts cook until they reach at least 200°F with about 205°F being about perfect.
 At this point they are very tender and will practically fall apart with very little effort.

-Here is one of the butts once it reached 205 degrees.
-As you can see the pan is full of liquid which is part cherry Dr. Pepper and mostly rendered fat and juices from the meat.
+Here is one of the butts once it reached 205°F. As you can see the pan is full of liquid which is part cherry Dr Pepper and mostly rendered fat and juices from the meat.
 The juice will be saved and used later.

 Beautiful smoke ring and it is absolutely delicious.. albeit very hot!

-If you follow my cooking instructions and let it cook to an internal temperature of 205 degrees, this process will be very easy.
-I usually slide the bone out first thing.
-I then start pulling the meat into large pieces and discard any fat that I find.
+If you follow my cooking instructions and let it cook to an internal temperature of 205°F, this process will be very easy.
+After letting it rest on the counter for an hour or two, I usually pull the bone out (unless, of course, it's boneless) then start pulling the meat into large pieces and discard any fat that I find.

 I then stir the meat around in a bowl and it just sort of falls apart.
 If you have any trouble with this, just use 2 forks and pull the meat in opposite directions to shred it.

 As I stir it around, I am still looking for any pieces of fat that can be removed.
 I do not like clumps of fat in the meat so I am very careful to remove as much as possible.
-This is a little tedious but I think it is worth it and knowing that my family and friends are not eating that stuff makes me feel like it’s a worthwhile task.
+This is a little tedious but I think it is worth it.

 The pulled pork is now finished and can be used in special game day appetizers or whatever way you wish.